-You should write to Paul Nicholls, our Senior Partner and by email to firstname.lastname@example.org or post and clearly mark your letter “formal complaint”.
-Alternatively, you may wish to use the attached ‘Client Complaint Form’.
+You should write to Mike McDonnell, our Practice Manager and by email to firstname.lastname@example.org or post and clearly mark your letter “formal complaint”.
 Please outline the cause of your dissatisfaction and if possible the action you would like us to take in order to remedy that dissatisfaction.

 We will acknowledge receipt of your complaint within five working days and inform you of the name of the person who is dealing with your complaint.
 In order to obtain an independent and objective view, we may outsource stage 2 to an independent complaints handler.
 Your complaint will be acknowledged by them within 5 working days of receipt and a thorough investigation undertaken within 14 days of identifying and agreeing your heads of complaints with you.
 We will record your complaint in our central register which is reviewed regularly by the firm.

 The person investigating the complaint will have full access to all the information and personnel that they require to investigate your complaint properly.
 They may contact you directly to discuss and confirm your heads of complaints and request any further information from you to assist the investigation.

 We will ask the person investigating the complaint to recommend the action which they believe would be recommended by the Legal Ombudsman if the complaint was referred to their office.